-While some may prefer a more compact book, the most common size is 12 x 12, which fits about four or five 4×6 photos per page.
-Make sure you have the following materials on hand:
+While some may prefer a more compact photo scrapbook, the most common size is 12 x 12 which fits four or five 4×6 photos per page.
+Make sure you have the following scrapbooking tools on hand before you get crafting:

 - A sharpie for writing bold titles, and a pen for more detailed captions.